timroster/SalesEnablement-SterlingDataExchange-L3/docs/Overview.md

 This demonstration script consists of 3 installation and configuration chapters and a chapter describing a client demonstration scenario.

-It is now time to install B2Bi on Red Hat OpenShift on IBM Cloud (ROKS).
+It is now time to install B2Bi on Red Hat OpenShift.